← Guides

 Temp range1530°CFlocculationmediumFlavour profileFruity, floral, clean

-Mangrove Jack's M05 is a dry yeast purpose-built for mead production and one of the most accessible strains for home meadmakers — available at most homebrew retailers.
-It has a wide operating temperature range (15–30°C), reliable fermentation to 18% ABV, and produces a clean, fruity, floral character well-suited to traditional and fruit meads.
-Medium nitrogen demand; standard TOSCA 2.0 scheduling applies.
-A good "first strain" for new meadmakers or a solid default when liquid yeast isn't available.
+Mangrove Jack's M05 is a dry yeast purpose-built for mead production and one of the most accessible strains for home meadmakers, being available at most homebrew retailers.
+We have had great results with this strain, brewing some fantastic dry trads and melomels.It has a wide operating temperature range (15–30°C), reliable fermentation to 18% ABV, and produces a clean, fruity, floral character well-suited to traditional and fruit meads.
+A medium nitrogen demand invites a standard TOSCA 2.0 scheduling.
+A good choice for new meadmakers and a solid default when liquid yeast isn't available.
 Comparable to Wyeast 4632 in role and character.

 Use in calculator →